JuliaPlots/AbstractPlotting.jl/docs/src/basic-tutorial.md

 f
 ```

-Axes also have many attributes that you can set, for example to give them a title.
+Axes also have many attributes that you can set, for example to give them a title, or labels.

 ```@example manual_axes
 ax1.title = "sin"
 ax2.title = "cos"
 ax3.title = "sqrt"

+ax1.ylabel = "amplitude"
+ax2.ylabel = "amplitude"
+ax3.xlabel = "time"
 f
 ```